PeterCode-cmd/SeeWeather/README.md

 ## Visual Design

-The visual design of WeatherApp closely resembles the original weather app on Android 14.0, with minor adjustments to enhance user experience and usability.
+The visual design of SeeWeather closely resembles the original weather app on Android 14.0, with minor adjustments to enhance user experience and usability.

 ## Usage